morpho-labs/morpho-gpt/documents/whitePaper/whitePaper.md

 Morpho introduces new lines of code, connecting to existing protocols.
 One has to be fully aware of what that means when using the protocol.
 First, it induces an additional gas price when using Morpho-Compound rather than Compound.
-Second, Morpho is a new layer of smart contracts that is yet to be battle-tested in the market.
-The latter introduces additional hack risk for the user.
+Second, Morpho is a new layer of smart contracts.
+The latter introduces additional risk for the user however more than 20 audits have been conducted on Morpho protocols.
 Nonetheless, it should be noted that the most famous auditors in the world like Trail of Bits, Chainsecurity, or Spearbits each have or will soon audit Morpho Protocol.
 Finally, with the help of Certora, the Morpho Labs team is undergoing the formal proving of the protocol.
+The yellow paper also demonstrates mechanisms and theorem behind.

 # Conclusions